merenlab/anvio/anvio/docs/programs/anvi-display-functions.md

                        --aggregate-using-all-hits
 {{ codestop }}

----
+### The min-occurrence limit

-The user also can keep only functions that occur in more than a minimum number of genomes:
+You can choose to limit the number of functions to be considered to those that occur in more than a minimum number of genomes:

 {{ codestart }}
 anvi-display-functions -e %(external-genomes)s \